CerveloFellow/MQ-Powershell-Login/README.md

   "DriverClientWorkingDirectory" : "C:\\Project Lazarus - Main",
-  --The path to your EQ Game exe for your bots "BotClientFilePath" : "C:\\Project Lazarus\\eqgame.exe",
-  # The directory you want to run the bots out of
-  "BotClientWorkingDirectory" : "C:\\Project Lazarus",
-  # The path to your Macroquest exe file
-  "MacroQuestFilePath" : "C:\\E3_RoF2\\MacroQuest2.exe",
-  # The directory you want to run MacroQuest out of
-  "MacroQuestWorkingDirectory" : "C:\\E3_RoF2",
+  --The path to your EQ Game exe for your bots "BotClientFilePath" : "C:\\Project Lazarus\\eqgame.exe", --The directory you want to run the bots out of "BotClientWorkingDirectory" : "C:\\Project Lazarus", --The path to your Macroquest exe file "MacroQuestFilePath" : "C:\\E3_RoF2\\MacroQuest2.exe", --The directory you want to run MacroQuest out of "MacroQuestWorkingDirectory" : "C:\\E3_RoF2",
-  # The process name that your version of MacroQuest runs as.
+  --The process name that your version of MacroQuest runs as.
 When in doubt, run MacroQuest and check task manager for the task name.
   "MacroQuestProcessName" : "MacroQuest2",
-  # The process name that eqgame.exe uses, this shouldn't change but when in doubt, check task manager.
+  --The process name that eqgame.exe uses, this shouldn't change but when in doubt, check task manager.
   "EverQuestProcessName" : "eqgame",
-  # The path to your EQBCServer.exe file
-  "EQBCServerFilePath" : "C:\\E3_RoF2\\EQBCServer.exe",
+  --The path to your EQBCServer.exe file "EQBCServerFilePath" : "C:\\E3_RoF2\\EQBCServer.exe",
-  # The folder to run EQBCServer out of
-  "EQBCServerWorkingDirectory" : "C:\\E3_RoF2",
+  --The folder to run EQBCServer out of "EQBCServerWorkingDirectory" : "C:\\E3_RoF2",
-  # The process name for EQBCServer
-  "EQBCServerProcessName" : "EQBCServer",
+  --The process name for EQBCServer "EQBCServerProcessName" : "EQBCServer",
-  # The path to your MQ2AutoLogin.ini file
-  "AutoLoginFile" : "C:\\E3_RoF2\\config\\MQ2AutoLogin.ini",
+  --The path to your MQ2AutoLogin.ini file "AutoLoginFile" : "C:\\E3_RoF2\\config\\MQ2AutoLogin.ini",

-# The rest of the JSON file is to define logins and characters.
+The rest of the JSON file is to define logins and characters.
 Multiple characters can exist on a single login.
 The powershell script will try to modify your MQ2AutoLogin.ini file and swap characters so they can be auto logged in if you have different characters on a single account

 "Accounts" : [
 	{